-Trump Mocks Potential John Kerry 2020 Challenge ‘I Should Only Be So Lucky’
+Trump Mocks Potential John Kerry 2020 Challenge: ‘I Should Only Be So Lucky’

-Not satisfied lashing out at Attorney General Jeff Sessions and former FBI Director James Comey to pass time on Labor Day, as reported at The Inqisitr, President Donald Trump took a swipe at John Kerry via Twitter, because Kerry said the idea of running for president in 2020 isn’t something he would rule out.
-Trump also took the opportunity to refer to Kerry as “the father of the now terminated Iran deal,” which is the Iran nuclear deal that Trump pulled out of this first chance he had.
+Not satisfied lashing out at Attorney General Jeff Sessions and former FBI Director James Comey to pass time on Labor Day, as reported at the Inquisitr, President Donald Trump took a swipe at John Kerry via Twitter, because Kerry said the idea of running for president in 2020 isn’t something he would rule out.
+Trump also took the opportunity to refer to Kerry as “the father of the now terminated Iran deal,” which is the Iran nuclear deal that Trump pulled out of the first chance he had.
 His reasons for pulling out at the time were not necessarily clear to any of the parties involved other than it was “failing,” as he long referred to it while stumping for office.

-In actuality, he likely pulled out of the deal because he thought he could do better, as the self proclaimed greatest “deal maker” in the world, per NY Daily News, to appease Benjamin Netanyahu, and to try to shred the legacy of former president, Barack Obama, per BBC.
-The fact that John Kerry was its architect, and is not a favorite of Trump, made the dismantling even sweeter for Trump, which is possibly why he keeps tagging Kerry about it on Twitter fairly regularly as reported at the Washington Post.
+In actuality, he likely pulled out of the deal because he thought he could do better, as the self-proclaimed greatest “deal maker” in the world, per NY Daily News, to appease Benjamin Netanyahu, and to try to shred the legacy of former President Barack Obama, per BBC.
+The fact that John Kerry was its architect, and is not a favorite of Trump, made the dismantling even sweeter for Trump, which is possibly why he keeps tagging Kerry about it on Twitter fairly regularly, as reported by the Washington Post.

 I see that John Kerry, the father of the now terminated Iran deal, is thinking of running for President.
 I should only be so lucky – although the field that is currently assembling looks really good – FOR ME!